peterszatmary/from-spring-boot-to-just-dependency-profile/README.md

 ## Notes

 - Some dependencies are just for spring-boot-standalone version. just-dependency profile have no dependencies here because all that this profile needs are present like shared dependencies accross profiles.
-See pom file.
+See [pom file](https://github.com/peterszatmary/spring-boot-standalone-dependency-profiles/blob/master/pom.xml).
 If  you need dependencies that are just for just-dependency profile, fill free add them with dependencies tag.

-## How to run it
+## How to build them

 From from your preffered IDE or from command line.